Posted on 17th March 2017 by Media Relations

-Keepers at Taronga Western Plains Zoo are delighted to announce the birth of a Przewalski’s Horse foal, born on 20 January 2016.
+Taronga Western Plains Zoo is excited by the arrival of a female Przewalski’s Horse foal born on Wednesday 22 February 2017.

 The foal has been named Nuruu after the national park in Mongolia called ‘Khustain Nuruu’, which is one of the few parks where the Przewalski’s Horse can be found in the wild today.

 Nuruu is the fourth foal for experienced mother Suren and sire is Stan.

 “Both mother and foal are doing well.
 Nuruu is growing stronger every day and is nursing from her mother regularly across the day,” said Keeper Anthony Dorian.

 “Suren is being a fantastic mother.
 She is very protective and nurturing of her foal and is ensuring none of the other herd members get too close.”

 “Both Suren and Nuruu are developing a great bond and Nuruu generally stays by her mother’s side most of the day.
 She does however enjoy a gallop around the paddock in the mornings,” said Anthony.